evilthreads669966/SmsBackdoor/README.md

 - Your command handler will be executed off of the main thread.
 - You can pass openDoor a notification title and a notification body for the persistent foreground notification of your backdoor
     - All background services require a persistent foreground notification since Android Oreo 8.0
+- You can pass a function as an argument to openDoor for a payload aside from the sms backdoor to run in the background service
 ## Ask a Question?
 - Use [Github issues](https://github.com/evilthreads669966/smsbackdoor/issues)
 - Send an email to evilthreads669966@gmail.com